Saints Mary and Joseph Catholic Cathedral: History

 Religion and the establishment of places of worship have played an important role in the colonial expansion and settlement of NSW.
 As the boundaries of the colony expanded and settlers pushed into previously unestablished areas, the government ensured religion followed to cater for the spiritual education and morality of the settlers.

 As for the Northern Tablelands region, European settlement came as early as 1832 as pastoralists searched beyond the colonial boundaries for new land on which to run their stock.
 At this time, the early settlers of the district were in fact illegal squatters who only gained colonial approval to work the land in 1836 with the passing of legislation recognizing the pastoralist's rights to graze (but not own) the land (for an annual fee of ten pounds).
-Caroline Chisholm, known as the immigrants friend, arrived in Sydney in 1838.
+Caroline Chisholm, known as the immigrants' friend, arrived in Sydney in 1838.

 Religion soon followed the pastoralists into the newly declared township of Armidale (established in the late 1840s).
 A townsite was surveyed in 1848 and gazetted in 1849.
 The town benefited from being situated on the Great Northern Road with Cobb and Co establishing a service in 1850.
 The following year the population was recorded at 547.
-The first recorded Catholic service was conducted in Armidale in 1848 by a travelling priest in a newly-constructed Catholic chapel.
+The first recorded Catholic service was conducted in Armidale in 1848 by a travelling priest in a newly constructed Catholic chapel.
 The first parish church building was on the same location as the current O'Connor Catholic College.
 The first resident priest, however, was not to arrive in the parish until 1853.
 Father Timothy McCarthy was to lead the parish until 1862 when the Catholic Diocese of Armidale was formally established.

 The Most Reverend Timothy O'Mahony, familiar with fundraising for the missions, was appointed as the first bishop for the Armidale Diocese, being consecrated on 30 November 1869, in St Finbar's Cork by Bishop William Delany of Cork.
-He then attended the first Vatican Council and was not to arrive in Armidale until 1871.
-He served as the bishop of Armidale for 7–8 years..
+He then attended the First Vatican Council and was not to arrive in Armidale until 1871.
+He served as the bishop of Armidale for 7–8 years but was forced to resign after probably false allegations of misbehaviour.
 He served the remainder of his career as a bishop in Toronto Canada.